Understand the fundamentals of modern BCM

 What role do technology and digitalization play in modern Business Continuity Management?

 Technology and digitalization have fundamentally transformed Business Continuity Management and created new opportunities for resilience development.
-At the same time, new risks and dependencies are emerging that require innovative BCM approaches.
+At the same time, new risks and dependencies are emerging that require effective BCM approaches.

 🤖 Artificial intelligence and machine learning:

-• Flexible and scalable IT infrastructures for improved resilience
+Flexible and flexible IT infrastructures for improved resilience

 📱 Mobile technologies and remote work: